Johnny Ritchey: Early life

+Professional career

 In 1947, Ritchey made his professional debut with the Chicago American Giants of the Negro American League.
 He posted a .381 batting average to lead the circuit, edging Birmingham Black Barons star shortstop Artie Wilson by just .008, as Jackie Robinson was making history and breaking the Color Barrier in Major League Baseball.
 Ritchey made history soon later, becoming the first ever African American to play in the Pacific Coast League.

 With the color barrier already broken by Robinson, the Chicago Cubs scouted Ritchey while playing with the American Giants at Comiskey Park and invited him for a tryout at Wrigley Field in September 1948.
 Ritchey worked out for the Cubs for six hours, but no contract came.
 Instead, the Cubs suggested he play in the winter leagues, after which they might have sent him to their minor league system.
 Ritchey then returned to California, where the offer to play in his hometown in the Pacific Coast League was more attractive for him.
 At the time, the PCL was usually considered just a half-notch below the big leagues and sometimes like a third Major League.
 As a result, he joined the San Diego Padres in 1948.
-Ritchey would be joined later that year by negro leaguers Booker McDaniels, Alonzo Perry, and the aforementioned Wilson.
+Ritchey would be joined later that year by Negro leaguers Booker McDaniels, Alonzo Perry, and the aforementioned Wilson.

 In his rookie season, Ritchey would be in competition for the catching duties with veterans Hank Camelli and Len Rice, who were injured during spring training and Ritchey caught nearly the entirety of the season-opening series against the rival Los Angeles Angels.
 Not typically a power hitter, Ritchey went 8-for-16, including a game-winning, three-run home run in one contest.
 Still, when the other catchers were healthy again, he lost playing time and finished the year with only 253 plate appearances in 103 games, despite batting a slashing line of .323/.405/.442 with four homers, two triples, 10 doubles and 35 runs batted in.

 In 1949, Ritchey slumped offensively to .257/.341/.321 with three homers and 12 stolen bases, though he recorded a solid .995 fielding average, while committing only two errors over 421 chances as a backup for Dee Moore.